-1.3.4 ATX 20-pin Power Connector (J5)

-This connector supports the power button on-board.
-Using the ATX power supply, functions such as Modem Ring Wake-Up and Soft Power Off are supported on this motherboard.
-This power connector supports instant power-on functionality, which means that the system will boot up instantly when the power connector is inserted on the board.
+1.3.4 ATX 20-pin Power Connector (J13)This connector supports the onboard power button.
+Using the ATX power supply, functions such as Modem Ring Wake-Up and Soft Power-Off are supported by this motherboard.
+This power connector supports Instants Power-On functionality, which means that the system will boot up instantly when the power connector is inserted on the board.